Sorry, you need to enable JavaScript to visit this website.

 • A repressive phase - characterised by enforcing volunteering through intimidation and blackmailing, which in turn caused a voluntary activity to lose its authenticity.

 Changes came during the so-called 'Prague spring' in 1968, but the subsequent Soviet invasion stopped most of them until the end of the regime.
-In the 1970s most civic activities and associations were officially banned, including Scouts, or even the oldest Czech ecological NGO Independent association of nature's friends (Nezávislé sdružení přátel přírody).
+In the 1970s, most civic activities and associations were officially banned, including Scouts, and even the oldest Czech environmental NGO - Independent Association of Nature's Friends (Nezávislé sdružení přátel přírody).

 A current independent youth organisation existing from the communist era is the 'Brontosaurus Movement' (Hnutí Brontosaurus), established in 1974.
-The movement is promoting education and ecological responsibility.
+The movement promotes education and ecological responsibility.

-'Pionýr' (Pioneers), which was the official youth organisation of the Communist party turned into an apolitical movement after the communist regime fell.
+'Pionýr' (Pioneers), which was the official youth organisation of the Communist party turned into an apolitical movement after the fall of the Communist regime.

 Many associations abolished by the communists were re-established such as YMCA, Sokol, and Scouts or Junák.
 Many new associations were founded, covering culture, sport, children and youth, charities, social issues, and health.

-First volunteer centres emerged at the end of 1990s.
-The first National Volunteer Centre was called HESTIA, and it opened in 1999.
-It was founded with the support of the Open Society Fund and the Points of Light Foundation (as one of the national voluntary centres in 14 countries of the former communist bloc within the project called Programme for Volunteering Development).
+The Czech Republic's first volunteer centres emerged at the end of the 1990s.
+The first National Volunteer Centre was called HESTIA, opening in 1999.
+It was founded with the support of the Open Society Foundation and the Points of Light Foundation (as one of the national voluntary centres in 14 countries of the former communist bloc within the project called Programme for Volunteering Development).

-A significant contribution to volunteering development was the UN General Assembly's Resolution no. 52/17 from January 18th 1998, that was co-authorised by the Czech Republic, designating 2001 as the International Year of Volunteers and encouraging a legal arrangement for volunteering.
+A significant contribution to the development of volunteering was the UN General Assembly's Resolution no. 52/17 from 18 January 1998, which was co-authorised by the Czech Republic, designating 2001 as the International Year of Volunteers and encouraging a legal arrangement for volunteering.

-2011 was designated as the European Year of Volunteering in order to support active citizenship.
-The Ministry of Education, Youth and Sports of the Czech Republic helped to promote and implement this topic during the Czech EU Council Presidency 2009.
-On the national level, it has been supported by the Ministry in the form of a special grant programme called 'European Year of Volunteering'.
-Within the programme the Ministry financially supported NGO activities in the field of volunteering.
+2011 was designated as the European Year of Volunteering aimed at supporting active citizenship.
+The Ministry of Education, Youth and Sports of the Czech Republic helped to promote and implement this topic during the Czech EU Council Presidency in 2009.
+At the national level, it was supported by the Ministry in the form of a special grant programme called 'European Year of Volunteering' (2007-2010).
+Though this programme the Ministry financially supported NGO activities engaged in volunteer efforts.

-In a sum, we can observe a long history of volunteering in the Czech territory.
-We can also see a fundamental disruption of the ethos of volunteering during the Second World War and in the communist era.
+In summary, we can observe a long history of volunteering in the Czech territory.
+One can also see a fundamental disruption of the ethos of volunteering during the World War II and in the Communist era.

-The Czech voluntary sector restoration started after the fall of communism.
-It was mostly due to NGO sector activities, without overall coordination or systematic legal and financial support.
+The Czech voluntary sector’s restoration began after the fall of communism.
+It was mostly thanks to NGO sector activities, without overall coordination or systematic legal and financial support.

-For a long time, legislative embedment of volunteering has been unsuccessfully debated (unlike specific voluntary services, defined in 2002).
+For a long time, legislative mainstreaming of volunteer work has been unsuccessfully debated (unlike specific voluntary services, defined in 2002).

 Main concepts

-There is no specific definition on youth volunteering, nor volunteering as such.
+There is no specific definition on youth volunteering, nor on volunteering as such.

-In the State Policy toward Non-governmental organisations, it is only stated that volunteering is an extraordinary positive phenomenon which is essential and typical for civil society and it is a means of citizen participation in public and political issues.
+The State Policy concerning Non-governmental organisations for 2015-2020 only states that volunteering is an extraordinarily positive phenomenon which is essential and typical for civil society and it is a means of active citizenship in public and political issues.

 '(1) Voluntary service is the following activity performed by a volunteer: